abishekmuthian/gaitanalyzer/README.md

 ### Docker

-Use Gait Analyzer to analyze your gait in your computer using [Docker](https://hub.docker.com/repository/docker/abishekmuthian/gaitanalyzer/general).
+Use Gait Analyzer to analyze your gait on your computer using [Docker](https://hub.docker.com/r/abishekmuthian/gaitanalyzer).

 ### Setup